 If you want petrol, we'd recommend the 1.2-litre turbo – it's powerful, smooth and ideally suited to the Juke's playful character.
 The 1.5-litre diesel is appealing for its performance and fuel economy, but it's a little bit rattly and noisy when you accelerate.

-We’d recommend you go for the Acenta trim level, because it's reasonably priced yet still has a decent amount of standard equipment.
-You get alloy wheels, climate control, electric windows all round, as well as sat nav, a Bluetooth phone connection and an MP3 player port.
+We'd recommend you go for the Acenta trim level, because it's reasonably priced yet still has a decent amount of standard equipment.
+You get alloy wheels, climate control and electric windows all round, as well as sat nav, a Bluetooth phone connection and an MP3 player port.

 Despite the Nissan Juke having a funky interior design, material quality isn’t the best and it’s not the most comfortable car in its class.

-Prior to the 2014 update, the Juke was awarded a five-star safety rating by Euro NCAP.
-Owners report reasonable reliability in our Driver Power survey.
+The Juke holds a five-star crash safety rating from Euro NCAP.
+Owners report reasonable reliability in our Driver Power survey